Grand Canal Shoppes

 Oh, and you can shop, too.
 Here’s where you run into a bit of a split personality between the two portions of the mall.
 The portion with the canals has stores that aren’t quite as high-end as most of the other malls on The Strip – there is no Dolce and Gabbana, no Versace, no Tiffany’s.
 And in fact there are fewer familiar brand names on the storefronts than you’d expect.
 But that’s okay because in the end you’ll probably wind up paying less money for the stuff you buy than you will at one of other luxury malls.

-The former Shoppes at Palazzo side is much more upscale with things like Barney’s New York, Diane von Furstenberg, Fendi, and Jimmy Choo.
+The former Shoppes at Palazzo side is much more upscale with things like Fendi and Jimmy Choo.
 This is also where you’ll find the soaring rotunda just off the Palazzo casino that has a big waterfall and a seasonally changing display of flowers and decor.
 It’s no Bellagio Conservatory but it’s nice to look at as you are wandering past.

 There are also tons of restaurants from upscale and expensive to moderately priced.